dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 ### Policy Distribution Strategies

 Distributing policies to PDPs ensures they are available for evaluation in microservice architectures.
-This subsection outlines two primary strategies, **[pre-loaded policies](#pre-loaded-policies)** and **[embedded policies](#embedded-policies)**, each with trade-offs affecting performance, scalability, and policy freshness.
-The choice mainly depends on the [Policy Characteristics](#policycharacteristics) and determines how quickly and reliably policy changes can be rolled out to production systems.
-It also influences operational workflows — such as testing, rollback, and emergency overrides — and interacts with the system's requirements for agility and stability.
+This subsection outlines two primary strategies — **[out-of-band delivered policies](#out-of-band-delivered-policies)** and **[embedded policies](#embedded-policies)** — each with trade-offs affecting performance, scalability, and policy freshness.
+The choice largely depends on the [policy characteristics](#policy-characteristics), and influences operational workflows, such as testing, rollback, and emergency overrides.

-#### Pre-Loaded Policies
+#### Out-of-Band Delivered Policies

-Policies are proactively sent to the PDP and stored locally for evaluation, often alongside pre-loaded data, as described in [Pre-Loaded Data](#pre-loaded-data).
+Policies are proactively sent to the PDP and stored locally for evaluation.
+This strategy suits policies that are owned by microservice or domain teams and tend to have medium to high change rates, requiring agile, incremental updates without disrupting service availability.

 **Pros:**

-* Required policy changes can be applied to a PDP without compromising availability
+* Enables applying policy changes dynamically without redeploying PDPs, supporting high availability.

 **Cons:**

-* Requires robust synchronization to keep policies consistent with the repository.
+* Requires robust synchronization mechanisms to deploy the correct versions of required policies to each PDP instance.
-* Adds complexity to distribution pipelines for real-time or near-real-time updates.

 #### Embedded Policies

-Policies are embedded in the PDP (e.g. as code, or as static configuration) and cannot be updated without restarting or redeploying the PDP.
-This strategy is ideal for Low change rate policies.
+Policies are embedded directly within the PDP (e.g. as code, or as static configuration) and cannot be updated without restarting or redeploying the PDP.
+This approach is best suited for policies managed centrally at an organizational level and have low change rates.
+Stability and operational simplicity are typically prioritized over agility in such cases.

 **Pros:**

 * Simplifies policy management, as policies are bundled with the PDP.
-* Reduces operational complexity.

 **Cons:**

-* Increases deployment overhead, as changes involve rebuilding or redeploying the PDP.
+* Increases deployment overhead, as changes involve rebuilding and/or redeploying the PDP.
 * Limits scalability for needs with frequent policy adjustments.

 ### Data Characteristics

-Selecting an authorization pattern requires understanding the properties of the data used for access decisions.
-This subsection defines two key dimensions, **[locality](#locality)** and **[cardinality](#locality)**, that characterize data and guide the choice of pattern and the data distribution strategy.
+Understanding the characteristics of the data involved in policy evaluation — both inputs and outputs — is key to selecting an appropriate authorization pattern.
+The first subsections focus on the input side and introduce three key dimensions: **[input data locality](#input-data-locality)**, **[input data cardinality](#input-data-cardinality)**, and **[input data freshness](#input-data-freshness)**.
+The last section covers the characteristics of the output data — the [output data cardinality](#output-data-cardinality)

+Locality describes the scope within which data is relevant and shared, cardinality influences how much data must be managed, and freshness affects how often that data must be refreshed or fetched in real time.
+Together, these dimensions critically shape authorization system design.

-#### Locality
+#### Input Data Locality

+Locality defines the boundaries of data relevance and reuse, from tightly scoped to broadly shared:

-* **Microservice-Local Data:** Only relevant within a single microservice, not reused outside.
-For example, a user’s sorting preference for a list view, per-service feature toggles, or rate-limiting counters maintained per client in a specific service.
+* **Service-Local Data:** Data relevant only within a single service, not reused elsewhere.
+For example, service-specific configuration flags affecting authorization decisions only inside that service, or ephemeral session attributes used exclusively by the service’s internal logic.
 * **Domain-Level Data:** Data shared across multiple services within the same bounded context or domain.
 Examples include ownership metadata of documents in a document management domain, customer account status (e.g., frozen, active, under review) used by both billing and support services, or time-based availability windows for booking or scheduling services.
-* **Organization-Level Data:** Relevant across domains or the entire system, such as regulatory classification of data (e.g., “EU personal data”), tenant-level subscription tier or plan.
+* **Organization-Level Data:** Relevant across domains or the entire system, such as regulatory classification of data (e.g., "EU personal data"), tenant-level subscription tier or plan.

-#### Cardinality
+#### Input Data Cardinality

+Cardinality refers to the number of distinct attributes across all subjects or resources.
+It determines how easily data can be cached or distributed in an access control systems.

-* **High Cardinality Data:** Data that is highly specific to individual requests or subjects and tends to change frequently, like a real-time risk score computed per authentication attempt or the time of the last successful MFA challenge.
+* **High:** Many distinct data items, often tied to individual requests or users (e.g., a real-time risk score or geoip information).
-* **Medium Cardinality Data:** Data that applies to a set of subjects or resources and has moderate variability, like project identifiers tied to multiple resources
+* **Medium:** Moderate number of distinct data items typically shared across sets of subjects or resources (e.g., project IDs or internal department tags).
-* **Low Cardinality Data:** Data with few distinct values, often static or organizationally defined.
-For example, environment labels (e.g., “production”, “staging”), or business unit identifiers (e.g., “HR”, “Finance”, “R&D”).
+* **Low:** Few distinct data items.
+For example, environment labels (e.g., "production", "staging"), or business unit identifiers (e.g., "HR", "Finance", "R&D").

+#### Input Data Freshness

+This measures the maximum acceptable delay between an attribute value changing, and that change being reflected in authorization decisions.

+* **High:** Changes must be reflected immediately or within seconds to maintain accurate authorization (e.g., real-time risk scores, breach detection flags).
+* **Medium:** Changes should be reflected within minutes to hours, balancing freshness and performance (e.g., feature toggles, subscription tiers).
+* **Low:** Changes can be reflected with delays of hours to days without significant impact.

+#### Output Data Cardinality

+As written in the [story section](#a-story-to-ground-the-concepts), policy decisions often include more than just simple `"permit"` or `"deny"` responses.
+They may carry **structured outputs** that shape the final data set accessible to a subject — such as lists of permitted object IDs, query filters, or advices.

+These outputs fall into two broad categories:

+* **Metadata**: Optional guidance or instructions to the PEP (e.g., log this access, display a warning).
+* **Decision Data**: The core result of policy evaluation — potentially including constraints, and similar information describing what access is allowed.

+While the PDP returns the decision, its structure and size — the **output cardinality** — are defined by the **policy logic**, which reflects the needs of the consuming application.
+For example, if an application must render only the documents a user is allowed to see, the policy may be implemented to return a list of permitted document IDs, increasing output cardinality.

+That way, the output cardinality can be grouped into three levels:

+* **Low**: Simple decisions with minimal metadata, such as `{ "result": true }` or `{ "decision": "permit" }`.
+* **Medium**: Decisions include multiple structured attributes or small lists (e.g., a few allowed object IDs, scopes, or roles).
+Example: `{ "allowed_projects": ["A", "B"] }`.
+* **High**: Large or complex result sets, such as thousands of object IDs, deeply nested structures, or partial object representations.
+These often require pagination or streaming.
+Example: `{ "resources": ["doc1", "doc2", ..., "doc5000"] }`.

-### Data Distribution Strategies
+### Policy Input Data Distribution Strategies

 As can be seen from the discussion of the [Authorization Patterns](#authorization-patterns), approaches based on embedded or external PDPs face the following common challenges: how to distribute relevant data and policies to the PDP.
 This subsection outlines three primary strategies for distributing data to PDPs, each having distinct trade-offs, and their suitability depends on the specific PDP type (e.g., PBAC, ReBAC, or NGAC), the system’s requirements for performance, scalability, and data freshness.

-#### On-Demand Data Fetch
+#### On-Demand Data Pull

 The PDP fetches data from PIPs at the time of policy evaluation, typically via APIs or database queries.
-This approach is also known as "pull" approach.
+PDPs supporting this option typically allow for configurable caching of the pulled data.

 **Pros**